Android518-2017/git-lab-1/Labtext1.md

 Initialized empty Git repository in planets/.git/
 ```

-A git repo is just a directory that contains a `.git` directory.
-The `.git`
+A git repo is just a directory that contains a `.git` directory as well as
+whatever files you want to keep track of.

-directory is where `git` keeps track of all the file history and other
+The `.git` directory is where `git` keeps track of all the file history and other
 meta-data of the files in `planets`.
+You pretty much never have to do anything
+_in_ the `.git` directory: that's what git commands do for you.

 ```
 $ ls -a